How To Steep E-Liquid

 What Is Steeping?

 As more time passes, the composite mediums of the e-liquid, vegetable glycerine and propylene glycol, and the flavourings have the chance to blend together more thoroughly.
+The result is, in theory, an e-liquid with a much clearer and more complex taste.

+But what exactly is this process?
 For a full idea of how to steep e-liquids and what it can do to help your experience, let’s get into it.

 As we stated there are several different methods for steeping e-liquids, each one having been developed with the goal of finding a better way to intensify those flavours.